GofarP/GofarP/README.md

 👨‍💻 I'm a developer with a passion for building web, mobile, IoT, and robotics solutions.
 💡 I love exploring new technologies and solving real-world problems with code.
-💼 Currently working as: Web & IoT Developer at PT.
+💼 Currently im working as: Web & IoT Developer at PT.
 Ghimli Indonesia
 🔬 Right now I'm learning React, React Native, ASP.NET & C# .
 ---